amida-tech/DRE/CONTRIBUTING.md

 2. Create a branch for your changes.
 3. Write tests for your changes.
 4. Make sure all tests pass.
-5. Submit a Pull Request
+5. Submit a Pull Request.

 Some things that will increase the chance that your pull request is accepted:

-* Write tests.
+* Write good tests.
 * Write a good commit message.

 ====